QubesOS/qubes-doc/security/split-gpg.md

 GnuPG backend is protected by a passphrase, it will give a *"Inappropriate ioctl for device"* error.
 Avoid setting passphrases for the private keys in the GPG backend domain, it won't provide extra security anyway, as explained before.
-If you have a private key that already has a passphrase set use `gpg2 --edit-key
-<key_id>`, then `passwd` to set an empty passphrase.
-Be aware that
-`pinentry-ncurses` doesn't allow setting empty passphrases, so you would need to install `pinentry-gtk` for it to work.
+If you have a private key that already has a passphrase set use `gpg2 --edit-key {key_id}`, then `passwd` to set an empty passphrase.
+Be aware that `pinentry-ncurses` doesn't allow setting empty passphrases, so you would need to install `pinentry-gtk` for it to work.

 ## Configuring Split GPG ##